isomerpages/govtech-stp/_traveller-resources/covid-19-tests-for-travel-to-singapore.md

   </tbody>
   </table>

 Travellers will be informed of their on-arrival PCR test results verbally by phone or in person.
-Travellers with a Singpass account can login to [HealthHub](https://www.healthhub.sg/HealtheServices) for their PCR test results.
+Travellers with a Singpass account can login to <a href="https://www.healthhub.sg/HealtheServices" target="_blank">HealthHub</a> for their PCR test results.

 <div id="shntests"></div>